caravagnalab/tumourevo/docs/output.md

 - `{<dataset>_<patient>,<dataset>_<patient>_<sample>}_ctree_<tool>_plots.rds`
   - RDS file for clone tree plot
 - `{<dataset>_<patient>,<dataset>_<patient>_<sample>}_ctree_<tool>_report.{rds,png,pdf}`
-  - ctree report in RDS,PNG and PDF
+  - ctree report in RDS, PNG and PDF

 </details>

 ## Signature Deconvolution

 Mutational signatures are distinctive patterns of somatic mutations in cancer genomes that reveal the underlying mutational processes driving tumor evolution and progression.
 These signatures are identified by analyzing aggregated point-mutation counts from multiple samples.

 Validated mutations from the [join_CNAqc](#join_cnaqc) step are converted into a joint TSV table (see [cnaqc2tsv](#cnaqc2tsv)) and then input into the signature deconvolution subworkflow, which performs _de novo_ extraction, inference, interpretation, or deconvolution of mutational counts.

+Two tools can be specified by using `--tools` parameter: [SparseSignatures](#sparsesignatures) and [SigProfiler](#sigprofiler).
 The results of this step are collected in `{pubslish_dir}/signature_deconvolution/`.
-Two tools can be specified by using `--tools` parameter: [SparseSignatures](#sparsesignatures) and [SigProfiler](#sigprofiler).

 ### SparseSignatures